Labyrinth (miniseries): Broadcast

 In the fall of 2012, the series aired on Showcase in Canada, AXN in Korea, TVCine in Portugal, and Canal + Film in Poland.
 It aired on Sat.1 in Germany, Channel 4 in the United Kingdom, 6ter in France, Telecinco in Spain, on SOHO in Australia and ORF in Austria during 2013, in Denmark on the DR1 TV station on 25/26 March 2013, and aired in the United States as a two-night event on The CW on May 22/23, 2014.
 It came back to U.S. television as a four-hour-long mini-series on SyFy on Wednesday, December 23, 2015.
 Labyrinth is distributed worldwide by Tandem.

 Reception

-Reviewing Labyrinth for The New York Times, Mike Hale gave it an negative assessment.
+Reviewing Labyrinth for The New York Times, Mike Hale gave it a negative assessment.
 Hale stated "Always wanted to know more about Catharism and the Albigensian Crusade?
 After watching Labyrinth, you may actually know less."
 Hale added "Labyrinth is too plodding and literal to rise to the level of camp, which could have saved it.
 Some of the modern scenes have the advantage of location filming in Carcassonne, which helps distract you from the mostly indifferent performances."
 Reviewing Labyrinth for The Philadelphia Inquirer, David Hiltbrand praised the show.
 Hiltbrand said "Labyrinth is a challenging viewing proposition, demanding close attention and patience".
 Hiltbrand also said "There are excellent siege and battle scenes (particularly by TV standards).
 And the cast, which includes Tom Felton, Sebastian Stan, Katie McGrath, Tony Curran, John Lynch, and others, is large and appealing".